dependencies-packagist/jwt/README.md

 composer require token/jwt
 ```

+## Documentation

+The documentation is available at <https://dependencies-packagist.github.io/jwt/zh/>.

 ## Supported Algorithms

 This library supports signing and verifying tokens with both symmetric and asymmetric algorithms.